luggardubochi/Alx_portfolio_project/README.md

 <p align="center"><img src="pictures_for_readme/Lito Music player 12_8_2022 12_55_28 AM.png"></p>

+# Introduction

+The software Lito Music Player was created with fulfillment in mind.
+This project was selected due to its ease of completion in a short amount of time and simplicity.
+It was constructed by my team and I under the able direction of Samarpan's explanation and directions.
+This project, which was created using Python, examines the use of several of the language's libraries, including tkinter, tinytag, mutagen, and others.
+The use of APIs, which were employed to extract musical lyrics, is also explored.
+The wonderful folks in my group were an enormous motivator as well.

 ### <p align="center">💡 ***_This is a Multi-Functioning Music Player, a Basic Project in Python_*** 💡</p>